-Family time, gardening, fall, peanut butter cheesecake, Lincoln and Lucy (my fur babes), camping, fuzzy blankets, bike rides, swimming, bonfires.
+Family time, gardening, fall, pineapple, Lincoln and Lucy (my fur babes), camping, fuzzy blankets, bike rides, swimming, bonfires.

 I grew up in sunny California, where getting outside year-round is easy for kids.
 Now a proud Maine resident, I find the long winters to be challenging without the opportunity to get outside.
 So many families in Maine accept this challenge as an excuse to stay indoors and kids who might normally enjoy playing outside learn to do the same.
 It’s OUR responsibility to show kids how real connections can be made outdoors.

-Glamping in my teardrop trailer, my dogs, quality time with good friends, Maine craft beer, beach days, music, Budapest, any excuse to travel, my family, and date nights with my husband.
+Glamping in my teardrop trailer, my dogs, quality time with good friends, Maine craft beer, sunrise over Scarborough marsh, music, Budapest, learning new things, my family, and date nights with my husband.